ADVRHumanoids/KyonRLStepping/README.md

 - [x] First simple test of IsaacSim simulators: What was done:
     - [x] Kyon ```prim``` is spawned in the scene at a user defined ```prim_path``` calling the ``URDFParseAndImportFile`` script.
     - [x] A simple joint-space impedance controller is attached to the robot.
 This allows to send position, velocity, effort commands.
-    - [x] Checked simulation stability and collision behavior
+    - [x] Checked simulation stability and collision behavior.

+- [x] Integration and testing of casadi_kin_dyn and horizon in Conda

 - [] Fist proof-of-concept integration of Horizon-based [kyon mpc controller](https://github.com/ADVRHumanoids/kyon_controller) within the simulation

 - [] Setting up the RL task:
-    - [] Testing vectorization of Kyon's simulation
+    - [x] Testing vectorization of Kyon's simulation
     - [] Implementing observations, rewards, envs reset, etc..